 René Weber is Professor in the Department of Communication and lead researcher at UCSB’s Media Neuroscience Lab.
 His research focuses on cognitive responses to mass communication and new technology media messages, including video games.
 He develops and applies both traditional social scientific and neuroscientific methodology (fMRI) to test media related theories.
 His research has been published in major communication and neuroscience journals and in three authored books.
 He is an Executive Council member of UCSB’s SAGE Center for the Study of the Mind, and one of five neuromarketing experts accredited by the Advertising Research Foundation.

 Ms. Williams is a senior director of technology for Marriott International.
 She is an experienced marketing and technology executive.
 Prior to joining Marriott, Marie held digital and marketing positions at Hilton Worldwide, Capital One Financial and Ford Motor Company in the United States and Europe.
 Ms. Williams graduated USCB in 1989 with a B.A. in Economics and went on to earn an MBA in Marketing and Finance and an MA in International Studies from the Wharton School and the University of Pennsylvania.
 She was elected a trustee of the UC Santa Barbara Foundation in June 2013.
 She served on the Alumni Association Board of Directors and as an EAP Ambassador.
 She is currently Co-Chair of the Washington DC Regional Leadership Committee for UC Santa Barbara.

 Stephan Winter is a former CITS Visiting Research Scholar.
-He is an Assistant Professor of Persuasive Communication at the University of Amsterdam in the Netherlands.
+He is a Professor of Media Psychology at RPTU Kaiserslautern-Landau in Germany.
 Dr. Winter's research focuses primarily on credibility and information selection as well as on processes of attitude formation and expression in new media environments.
 Furthermore, he is interested in personalization and message targeting in social media.
-To learn more about Stephan's current and past research see his Homepage at the University of Amsterdam.
+To learn more about Stephan's current and past research see his Homepage at the University of Kaiserslautern-Landau.

 Stephan's faculty lecture, "I like the news: Informational uses of social media and processes of attitude formation and expression" happened on November 18, 2014.